foundriesio/docs/source/reference/linux-layers.rst

 `OpenEmbedded-Core`_ (Base)           This is the main collaboration point when working on
                                       OpenEmbedded projects and is part of the core recipes.
 It is distro-less and contains only emulated machine support.
+                                      It also provides the default toolchain used by the Linux microPlatform (lmp) distribution.
 `Meta-OpenEmbedded`_                  This layer houses a collection of layers and recipes for the
                                       OE-core universe.
 Since the reduction in recipes to the core, meta-openembedded was created for everything else.
 There are currently approximately 650 recipes in this layer.
 It is used by the Linux microPlatform for additional utilities and network support.
-`Meta-Linaro`_ (Toolchain)            This layer provides OP-TEE and the Linaro
+`Meta-Linaro`_                        This layer provides OP-TEE support.
-                                      Toolchain, which is the default toolchain used by the Linux microPlatform (lmp) distribution.
 `Meta-Virtualization`_                This layer provides support for building Docker, LXC, Xen, KVM,
                                       Libvirt, and associated packages necessary for constructing OE-based virtualized / container solutions.
 It is used by the